 Bruker Optics’ dairy portfolio ranges from small footprint, touch screen accessible, dedicated analyzers to multiple channel analyzers for the full range of samples from raw milk to the various dairy products as well as fully automated in-process systems for closed loop control.

-Bruker’s new Dairy Analyzer MPA-D II with the software controlled Liquid Sampling Module (LSM) sets a new standard in routine QC for the analysis of liquid and solid samples.
+Bruker’s Dairy Analyzer MPA-D II with the software controlled Liquid Sampling Module (LSM) sets a new standard in routine QC for the analysis of liquid and solid samples.

 From raw milk to finished dairy products - test the full range along the production chain with just one easy-to-use FT-NIR analyzer.